srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - A collection used to hold multiple elements prior to processing.
-- It follows FIFO (First-In-FIrst-Out) to order elements (but not necessariliy).
+- It follows FIFO (First-In-FIrst-Out) to **order** elements (but not necessariliy).
 All elements are inserted at tail of the queue and they are removed at head of the queue.
+- In addition to basic Collection operations, queues provide additional insertion, removal, and inspection operations such as `element(), offer(), peek(), poll(), remove()` etc.
-- But priority queues, follows natural ordering (order elements according to supplied consumer or elements natural ordering).
+- But **priority queues (PriorityQueue)**, follows natural ordering (order elements according to supplied consumer or elements natural ordering).
+- Some Queue implementations in *java.util.concurrent* are **bounded queues** (restrict the number of elements that it holds), but the implementations in *java.util* are not.
+- Queue implementations do not allow insertion of NULL elements unless Queue implementation using LinkedList.

 ### **Deque**